ZASamm/the-peace-of-mind-project/README.md

 ![Mock up](assets/images/mock-up.png)

-### The Breif

-#### External User’s Goal:
-The user seeks accessible, beginner-friendly information on mental health, including how to recognize common issues and manage stress, presented in a supportive and organised layout.
-#### Site Owner’s Goal:
-The site owner wants to create a welcoming webpage that provides basic mental health information using a clean and supportive design.
-The focus is on using HTML and CSS with Bootstrap to create a calming and well-organised user experience.

 ## Description

 The Peace of Mind Project is a beginner-friendly website providing accessible information on mental health.
 It aims to help users recognise common mental health issues and manage stress through a supportive and organised layout.